Incident Response Training

 Awareness Webinars

-Awareness webinars, also referred to as 100-level courses, are one-hour, entry-level, virtual and instructor-led classes with cybersecurity topic overviews for a general audience including managers and business leaders, providing core guidance and best practices to prevent incidents and prepare an effective response if an incident occurs.
-Previously recorded webinars are available on the CISA YouTube Channel Protect Your Network: Strengthen Your Cybersecurity with Our Incident Response Training Playlist and on the Federal Virtual Training Environment (FedVTE).
+Awareness webinars, also referred to as 100-level courses, are one-hour, entry-level virtual and instructor-led classes with cybersecurity topic overviews for a general audience, including managers and business leaders.
+These trainings provide core guidance and best practices to prevent incidents and prepare an effective response if an incident does occur.
+Previously recorded webinars are available on the CISA YouTube Channel Protect Your Network: Strengthen Your Cybersecurity with Our Incident Response Training and on the Federal Virtual Training Environment (FedVTE).
+These webinars are intended for a non-technical audience and beginning incident responders.

 Training Topics: